Matthew Slaughter on The U.S. & Global Economy

 Academia.
 Slaughter has been on the faculty at Dartmouth since 1994, where in 2001 he received the school-wide John M. Manley Huntington Teaching Award.
 He also received Tuck’s Class of 2011 Teaching Excellence Award.
 He also co-directs the flagship executive-education program Global Leadership 2030.
 He graduated summa cum laude from the University of Notre Dame, and he received his doctorate from MIT.

-America finds itself in a period of relative economic calm: Several years beyond the trough of the financial crisis and before the fiscal and economic pressures of our aging society are projected to accelerate.
-Thus is there a window of opportunity today to enact policies to support a stronger economy.
-For the large majority of American workers and their families, what would a stronger economy entail?
-More jobs and rising incomes linked to the dynamic global economy—in a way that recently has not been happening as it did over much of the 20th century.
-Thus there is a chance to expand workers’ opportunity today.
+Why America Needs to Build a Lifelong Ladder of Opportunity.
+America today finds itself in a period of relative economic calm: a decade beyond the trough of the financial crisis, in the longest economic expansion ever, and before the fiscal and economic pressures of our aging society accelerate in the 2020s.
+There is a window of opportunity today to enact policies to support a stronger economy.
+For the large majority of American workers and their families, what is needed?
+Building a lifelong ladder of opportunity to give all citizens the human capital needed to adapt to the forces of globalization and technological change and thereby enjoy rising incomes, greater wealth, and more optimism for the future.
 Will business and policy leaders seize this opportunity?
-Whether the United States does so will carry dramatic implications for America’s future vitality.
-Slaughter frames the issue, and discusses the possibility and probability of seizing it in non-partisan ways.
+Whether the United States does so will carry dramatic implications for America’s future vitality—in particular, whether globalization as we know it can be saved.
+Slaughter frames the issue, and discusses the possibility of seizing it in non-partisan ways.

-To successfully lead companies into the future, executives need to understand both where the global economy is heading in the years to come and also what strategies can create truly global organizations in terms of customers, resources and talent, and overall mindset.
-Slaughter examines the most important forces shaping the global economy out to 2020 and beyond—forces such as emerging-market growth, demographics, and the politics of globalization.
-The talk offers facts, frameworks, and insightful examples to help business and civic leaders determine what vision they need to formulate and implement a sustainable long-term strategy.
+What Is Your Vision for the Global Economy of the 2020s?
+To successfully lead companies into the future, executives need to understand both where the global economy is heading in the years to come and what strategies can create truly global organizations in terms of customers, resources and talent, and overall mindset.
+Slaughter examines the most important forces shaping the global economy in the coming decade of the 2020s—such as emerging-market growth, demographics, and the politics of globalization.
+The talk offers facts, frameworks, and insightful examples to help business and civic leaders envision, articulate, and execute on a sustainable long-term strategy.

 Click one of these resources below for another way to find more speaker ideas for your audience.